 I never did get to see the Mondrian exhibition.
 Don't feel sad for me though as the boys seem to have inherited my love of museum gift shops.
 Oh, museum gift shops!
 Are there greater places for lusting after treasures that you never knew you needed but feel that your life can't be complete without?
 Pencils, pens, notebooks, spinning tops, bookmarks and postcards ... want, want, want, want, want and want!
 And so it appears, do my little ones.
 The littlest left clutching a pink ball and the eldest a pen, spinning top and colouring book.
 And me?
 Well, I couldn't resist these two sheets of wrapping paper.
 Wrapping paper far too good to be torn and discarded so now I must find a project or place for it.

 I was so tempted by some super cute moustache paper clips, too.
 I really wish I'd picked them up.
-So the only solution is to return.
+So the only solution is to return to Liverpool.
 Without the kids.
 To see the Mondrian exhibition, of course.
 But mainly for the paper clips.